 - Failure to follow proper termination procedures

-- Wage and hour issues – Mr. Buzzell frequently handles wage and hour claims, involving such issues as minimum wage, overtime pay, recordkeeping, child labor, family and medical leave, and migrant workers.
+- Wage and hour issues – As an established San Mateo employment lawyer, Mr. Buzzell frequently handles wage and hour claims, involving such issues as minimum wage, overtime pay, recordkeeping, child labor, family and medical leave, and migrant workers.

 Corporate law matters involve a multitude of players, such as shareholders, directors, employees, creditors, and other interested parties, including consumers and the community where the business is located.
-Mr. Buzzell understands the complex nature of business transactions and assists corporate clients by maintaining an awareness of all mitigating factors while dexterously advancing his clients' business goals.
+As an experienced San Mateo corporate law attorney, Mr. Buzzell understands the complex nature of business transactions and assists corporate clients by maintaining an awareness of all mitigating factors while dexterously advancing his clients' business goals.
 His experience in this area encompasses:

 - Formation – Choosing which type of corporate entity to form can have significant, long-term consequences to the nature and operations of your business, governing such matters as management structure and the tax liability to which the organization is exposed.
 Mr. Buzzell advises his clients on the advantages and disadvantages of a range of entities, and assists clients in drafting thorough formation documents, such as articles of incorporation and bylaws, that will establish a framework that will start your business on the right foot.